 1967 Porsche outlaw

 'Outlaw' is a word we almost cringe to use but cafe racer is taken by the bike community so it will have to do.
 This Porsche started life in 1967 as a 912 before undergoing a club sprint spec. restoration.
 It now features a warmed over 2.7 litre engine, lsd, twin carbies, 5 speed manual box and has been put on a very serious diet to get it down to about 940kg.
 Light, nimble, noisy and the epitome of 60's style - this longhood Porsche ticks all the boxes for us.
 Oh - and it's tangerine orange with houndstooth buckets....classic.

 1978 PORSCHE 911(LIGHTWEIGHT)

 This is the most aggressive addition to our fleet and marks the beginning of our track day program.
 This vehicle is, we believe, a perfect introduction to Porsche motorsport.
-Our 1978 is a left hand drive (as they were intended from the factory) stripped and lightened vehicle featuring a full roll cage and two Recaro race seats with harnesses only.
+Our 1978 is a left hand drive (as they were intended from the factory) stripped and lightened vehicle featuring just the metal work and two Recaro race seats with harnesses only.
 There is no air conditioning, no carpet, no sound system (other than the 6 cylinders behind) and nothing to dilute the senses.
 Featuring a 3 litre engine, gearbox and steering wheel, the driver gets to experience the pure essence of Porsche 911.
 Not for the faint hearted - a raucous and thrilling ride.

 1955 Type 1 VW Beetle